iamHrithikRaj/gip/README.md

 A: Partially.
 You can use GUI clients for staging/committing, but enriched conflicts only appear when using `gip merge`.

 **Q: How much overhead does Gip add?**
 A: Minimal.
 Manifest files are ~1KB each (JSON format).
-The binary is 6.6MB.
+The binary is 3.6MB.
 No runtime dependencies.

 **Q: Can I customize the manifest schema?**
-A: Yes, edit `internal/manifest/types.go` and rebuild with `go build ./cmd/gip`.
+A: Yes, edit `src/manifest/types.rs` and rebuild with `cargo build --release`.

 **Q: Does Gip support rebasing?**
 A: Currently only `gip merge` enriches conflicts.
 Rebase support is planned.